Skip to main content

 What Does a Personalized Male Protocol Involve?

-For men experiencing the effects of low testosterone, a is designed to do more than just elevate testosterone levels.
+For men experiencing the effects of low testosterone, a personalized protocol is designed to do more than just elevate testosterone levels.
 It seeks to re-establish equilibrium across the entire Hypothalamic-Pituitary-Gonadal (HPG) axis.
 This system is a delicate feedback loop, and simply adding external testosterone can sometimes disrupt its other functions.
 A comprehensive plan addresses this with multiple components.

 • Testosterone Cypionate ∞ This is a bioidentical form of testosterone that serves as the foundation of the therapy.
 It is typically administered via intramuscular or subcutaneous injections, with the dosage precisely calculated based on baseline lab values and target levels for symptom resolution.